samfer2359-projects/Harvest-IQ/README.md

 # Harvest-IQ

 Smart, data-driven web application designed to help farmers make better decisions on crop selection, disease detection, and fertilizer usage using environmental and image-based inputs.
+All challenges and lessons learned are documented in `/docs/lessons-learned.md`.

 ---